 Read about Bell's palsy, which is a condition that causes temporary weakness or paralysis of the muscles in 1 side of the face.

 Information about benign (non-cancerous) brain tumours, including types of tumour, when to see a GP, causes, treatment and recovery.

 Understand more about bile duct cancer, its symptoms, when to get medical help, testing and diagnosis, treatment and where to find help and support.

 Read about binge eating disorder, which is when a person feels compelled to overeat on a regular basis.
 Find out about the symptoms, treatments and possible causes.

-A biopsy is a medical procedure that involves taking a small sample of body tissue so it can be examined under a microscope.
+Find out more about having a biopsy, which involves taking a small sample of body tissue so it can be examined under a microscope.

 Bipolar disorder, previously known as manic depression, is a condition that affects your moods, which can swing from one extreme to another.

 Find out about birthmarks, including information about 6 of the main types, when to see a GP, and whether or not treatment is needed.

 Bladder cancer is where a growth of abnormal tissue, known as a tumour, develops in the bladder lining.
 In some cases, the tumour spreads into the surrounding muscles.

 Read about bladder stones and what causes them.
 Also, find out when to see your GP and how bladder stones are treated.